telerik/reporting-docs/embedding-reports/asp-net-core-reporting.md

 * [Hosting the Telerik Reporting REST Service in ASP.NET Core in .NET 6 and .NET 8 with __Top-Level Statements__]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-with-controllers%})
 * [Hosting the Telerik Reporting REST Service in an ASP.NET Core Application in .NET 6, .NET 8 and .NET 9 with __Startup.cs__]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5%})

+## Designing Reports in ASP.NET Core Web Reporting Applications

+The [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) is an HTML/CSS/JS client-side widget that lets developers embed a report designer into their web reporting applications.
+It is ready for embedding in the ASP.NET Core Reporting Applications to allow the users to create, edit, and preview their Telerik Web Reports directly from the browser.

+### Requirements

+### Implementation

+The tutorial [Setting up the Web Report Designer in .NET applications]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications%}) elaborates on implementing the web designer in ASP.NET Core Web Reporting projects.

 ## See Also

 * [Displaying Reports]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/overview%})